 Newark Black Film Festival Selection Committee

-Gloria Hopkins Buck, LCSW Public Relations Consultant & NBFF Chairperson & Charter Member VP, Board of Trustees-Newark Museum
+Gloria Hopkins Buck, LCSW Public Relations Consultant & NBFF Chairperson & Founding Member VP, Board of Trustees-Newark Museum

 Patricia Faison Marketing Associate & NBFF Coordinator Newark Museum